Do not be friends with the ex who treated you poorly

 So, are you wondering whether you should be friends with your ex who treated you poorly?
 ‘Let’s just be friends’ – is so common among couples who are on the verge of a breakup.
 And what is also common - is the (desperate?) desire to say ‘yes’ to his offer completely disregarding any possible consequences of such a decision.

-Ladies, if your ex was treating you poorly, then you do not want to be friends with him.
+If your ex was treating you poorly, then you do not want to be friends with him.

 Let’s be honest, this innocent ‘being friends’ thing is just a veil, or perhaps a huge large curtain, behind which your hidden and true ulterior motives will reside.
 You think that if you stay ‘friends’ with him, then you could keep tabs on his whereabouts and his whole life overall.